Irislpx/SelfDrvingCar/README.md

 ### Week3

-- This week, we first installed Keras and Tensorflow library with their dependencied.
+- This week, we first installed Keras and Tensorflow library with their dependencies.
 In order to be familiar with how Keras works, we worked on the official datasets [MNIST database of handwritten digits](https://keras.io/datasets/).The folder [/Practice_with_handWriting_Dataset](https://github.com/BUConnectedWorld/Group12/tree/master/Practice_with_handWriting_Dataset)includes the model we bulit and the returned trained model.